AIHubCentral/docs/assets/RVC/Local/Applio.md

 ‎
 #### 3. Modify settings. (optional)
--  Unfold `Advanced Settings` if you wish to modify the <u>[inference settings](https://docs.aihub.gg/rvc/resources/inference-settings/)</u> for better results, or to determine the output folder.
+-  Unfold `Advanced Settings` if you wish to modify the [inference settings](https://docs.aihub.gg/rvc/resources/inference-settings/) for better results, or to determine the output folder.

     <img src="..\applio-img/3-advanced.png" alt="image" width="600">‎
 ***